klaasnicolaas/klaasnicolaas/README.md

 ### Just say hello! 🤙🏻

-I'm a student 👨‍🎓 at the university of applied science in Leiden (The Netherlands) and I study computer science specialized in the field of interaction technology / UX engineer.
+Nice to meet you! 👋 I'm Klaas, an (almost) graduated student in the field of UX Engineering based in The Netherlands.
 Be welcome!
-Take a look around and if you have any questions, feel free to ask them via email or socials!
+Feel free to take a look around and if you have any questions, feel free to ask them via email or social media!

-_"We build bridges so that a user can use systems, websites or apps in the most pleasant way possible"_.
+_"Building bridges so that a user can use system, websites or apps in the most pleasant way possible"_.

 <p align="center">